trinhudo/trinhudo.github.io/research.md

   - (will be joining ETS on Sept.
 2022)

 - **Aida Meftah**
-  - *Topic:* Signal Calssification using Federated Learning (FL) in Tactical Wireless Networks
+  - *Topic:* Federated Learning-based Signal Detection and Calssification in Tactical Wireless Networks
   - From 2022 to *present*

 - **Mujtaba Ghous**
-  - *Topic:* Transfer Learning-enabled Ultra Reliable Low Latency Communication (URLLC) in Tactical Wireless Networks
+  - *Topic:* Transfer Learning-aided Ultra Reliable Low Latency Communication (URLLC) in Tactical Wireless Networks
   - From 2021 to *present*

 - **[Muddasir Rahim](https://www.researchgate.net/profile/Mudassir-Rahim)**